34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 They use Klaviyo to automate their marketing efforts, Privy for email marketing, Yotpo for capturing product reviews, and Back in Stock to keep customers alerted as new stuff comes in.

-On top of that, they run an affiliate program and a referral program to reward evangelists of every size.
+On top of all that, they run an affiliate program and a referral program to reward evangelists of every size.
 Shoppers that come in from referrals are way more likely to become loyal customers than from any other source.

-#cta-paragraph-pb#To make their Shopify store uniquely theirs, they drag and drop Shogun’s custom elements together for an incredible customer experience.
+To make their Shopify store uniquely theirs, they drag and drop Shogun’s custom elements together for an incredible customer experience.
 In fact, they were able to increase their conversion rate by 20% after switching to Shogun.

 Cupshe